Skip to main content

 Obsessive Thoughts

 Obsessions are specific thoughts that are intense and intrusive.
 It can feel like your thoughts are taking over and controlling your behaviour.
-Compulsions are ritual behaviours that people use to try to reduce anxiety linked to intrusive thoughts.
+Compulsions are ritual behaviours that people use to try to reduce anxiety linked to intrusive thought

 Bullying